 If you would like my autograph, a signed bookplate, or a reply to your letter, write to me with your request and ENCLOSE A SELF-ADDRESSED STAMPED ENVELOPE!
 This is important.
-If you do not enclose a self-addressed stamped envelope, I cannot promise that you will receive a reply.
-I will try, and I answer most, but in times of stress there has been slippage.
+If you do not enclose a self-addressed stamped envelope, I cannot absolutely promise that you will receive a reply.
+I will try my best, and I answer most, but in times of stress there has been slippage.
 My snail mail address: 12 Brookside Drive, Delmar, NY 12054.

-I am relaxed and confident speaking with students at any grade level, though, of course, the content of those talks varies according to age level.
+I very much enjoy speaking with students at any grade level, though, of course, the content of those talks varies according to age level.
 Fortunately, I’ve written a range of books that are appropriate for kindergarten up to middle school, almost all of them available in paperback at affordable prices.

 Typically, I’ll do three 45-50 minutes presentations during a full-day visit.
 In addition, schools sometimes like to set up lunches with a small group of students, and I’ve always enjoyed that.
 Lately I’ve come to prefer a shorter, 25-minute Q & A session with a select group of motivated students over a full-blown lunch (and all that chewing).
 I am also very happy to sign books.
 It is understood that the sponsoring organization will handle all book sales.

 For the best results, I’ve found that it makes a huge difference when students are familiar with my work and have thought about questions in advance.
 Like just about everything else in life, what you get out of it is in proportion to the energy that’s put into it.
 If the school leaders are excited and enthusiastic, that energy transfers to the students –- and we all have a terrific, rewarding experience.

 I don’t juggle, blow bubbles, or stand on my head.
-I’m an author talking about what I do for a living, reading a bit, answering questions, all (hopefully) in an authentic and entertaining fashion.
+I’m an author talking about what I do for a living, reading a bit, answering questions, all (hopefully) in an authentic and engaging and inspiring fashion.

 Fees are available upon request.
 I do try to be flexible to the specific needs of each individual school.
-For schools that require serious travel, it works best for me if 4-5 days worth of visits can be arranged with different schools in your district.
+For schools that require serious travel, it works best for me if 3-5 days worth of visits can be arranged with different schools in your district.
 Sponsors should plan on paying for travel expenses, which can be shared with other area schools.
 I can’t tell you how often I am asked to visit a school in, say, Montana.
 For one day.
 And sadly, that just never works; there has to be more of a coherent, cohesive plan to get me from here to you, way out there.
-That said, in the past year I’ve been to SC, FLA, CT, MA, NJ, PA, IL, MI, OH, and NY.
-But my real dream is a week in San Francisco.
+That said, in the past I’ve been to SC, FLA, CT, MA, NJ, PA, IL, MI, OH, OK and more.
+But my real dream is a week in Hawaii.
 So come on, folks, let’s make that happen!